ThabangLenonyana/attendify/Software Requirements Specification.md

 ### 1.1 Purpose

-The purpose of this Software Requirements Specification (SRS) document is to provide a detailed description of the Mobile Attendance and Gamification System for FMTALI.
-This document outlines the system's functionality, performance, constraints, and design considerations to guide the development process using the Flutter and Firebase tech stack.
+The purpose of this Software Requirements Specification (SRS) document is to provide a detailed description of the Web Attendance and Gamification System for FMTALI.
+This document outlines the system's requirements to ensure a complete and comprehensive understanding of the project's goals and functionalities.

 ### 1.2 Scope

-The Mobile Attendance and Gamification System is intended to streamline the attendance tracking process by allowing students to check-in via a mobile application.
-It introduces gamification elements to enhance student engagement and punctuality.
-The system includes features for students, teachers, and administrators, accessible via mobile devices (Android and iOS) and web browsers.
+The Web Attendance and Gamification System is intended to streamline the attendance tracking process by allowing students to check-in via a web application.
+It introduces gamification elements to motivate students to attend classes regularly and on time.

 ### 1.3 Definitions, Acronyms, and Abbreviations